 - Virgin Atlantic Upper Class Clubhouse

 Unfamiliar with Virgin Atlantic Upper Class?
-It’s their version of business class, often characterized as a split between first and business class, and currently is offered in 3 layouts.
-The A350-1000 Upper Class features the latest iteration and is hands down the best configuration offering the most privacy and comfort.
+It’s their version of business class, often characterized as a split between first and business class, and currently is offered in 3 layouts ( Old A330s + 787s, A351s, and A330neos, ).
+The A350-1000 Upper Class features one of the latest iterations and is a massive step up from what you’ll find on many of their 787s and A330s.

 A little history